-A proud graduate of Dayton Public Schools, Shenise graduated from Fisk University (Nashville, TN) with a Bachelors of Arts in Political Science and has a Masters of Science in Administration from Central Michigan University (Mt.
-Pleasant, MI) in General/Public Administration.
+A proud graduate of Dayton Public Schools, Shenise graduated from Fisk University with a Bachelors of Arts in Political Science and a Masters of Science in Administration from Central Michigan University in General/Public Administration.

 Shenise understands how government works, and how it can work better to benefit people.
 She has provided technical assistance in administering the U.S. Department of Housing and Urban Development (HUD) federal funding programs, the Community Development Block Grant (CDBG), HOME Investment Partnership Program, and the Neighborhood Stabilization Program (NSP).
 She has received certification in Life-Cycle Logistics, and is a Housing Development Finance Professional (HDFP).